WHAT IT’S ALL ABOUT

 Live Cookery Theatre: Milton Street

-- 11.30am / 1.30pm: Festival favourite Richard Ingram from Middlesbrough College makes a hugely welcome third return after charming the crowds on his previous two visits.
+- 10.30am: Festival favourite Richard Ingram from Middlesbrough College makes a hugely welcome return after charming the crowds on his previous Festival visits.

 Festival Fringe Around the Town